Courses

 banner

-What Are the Types and Causes of Natural Disasters with Examples?
+Definition Types Causes and Effects of Natural Disasters

 Natural disasters are powerful events caused by natural forces, such as earthquakes, floods, or cyclones, that can lead to significant damage to life and property.
 In recent years, the frequency and intensity of these events have been rising globally.
 Understanding natural disasters, their types, and their impacts is crucial in fields like environment, medicine, agriculture, and human health.